-- a.
-Deputy Administrator for Defense Programs. - (1) Ensures implementation of NES Programs. - (2) Approves exemptions to this Order. - b.
-NNSA Field Element Managers responsible for NEOs.
-Provide oversight of NNSA M&O Contractors.
-Provide direction to the contracting officers to ensure that the CRD and Attachments 2 through 5 of this directive are included in the appropriate contracts. - c.
-Associate Administrator for Safety and Health.
-Provides independent oversight of the implementation of this Order and associated Supplemental Directives by NNSA personnel. - d.
-Director, Office of Nuclear Weapon Stockpile. - (1) Provides federal leadership for project teams formed to develop nuclear explosive operations at NNSA production agencies. - (2) Ensures that NNSA nuclear explosive operations are designed in a manner that satisfies the NES Program requirements. - e.
-Director, Office of Nuclear Weapon Surety and Quality. - (1) Manages the NNSA NES evaluation processes. - (2) Provides support to NNSA Field Element Offices as needed for NES oversight of the NNSA M&O Contractors. - f.
-Chair, Nuclear Explosive Safety Study Group - (1) Implements the NNSA NES evaluation processes. - (2) Provides the official interpretation of the NES Standards and other NES criteria for use by the Nuclear Explosive Safety Study Group during the performance of NES evaluations per 4.a(3). - 6.
-DEFINITIONS.
-Definitions from DOE O 452.1E, or successor directive, are not repeated here. - a.
+- d.
+NNSA Field Element Managers responsible for NES Program Implementation. - (1) Provide oversight of NNSA management and operating (M&O) contractors. - (2) Provide direction to the Contracting Officers to ensure that the CRD and Attachments 2 through 6 of this directive are included in the appropriate contracts. - e.
+Chief of Defense Nuclear Safety.
+Provides independent oversight of the implementation of this Order and associated Supplemental Directives by NNSA personnel. - f.
+Director, Office of Stockpile Sustainment. - (1) Provides federal leadership for project teams formed to develop nuclear explosive operations at NNSA production agencies. - (2) Ensures that NNSA nuclear explosive operations are designed in a manner that satisfies the NES Program requirements. - g.
+Director, Office of Stockpile Modernization. - (1) Provides federal leadership for project teams formed to develop nuclear explosive operations at NNSA production agencies. - (2) Ensures that NNSA nuclear explosive operations are designed in a manner that satisfies the NES Program requirements. - h.
+Director, Office of Stockpile Production Integration. - (1) Manages the NNSA NES evaluation processes. - (2) Provides support to NNSA field element offices as needed for NES oversight of the NNSA M&O Contractors. - i.
+Chair, Nuclear Explosive Safety Study Group. - (1) Implements the NNSA NES evaluation processes. - (2) Provides the official interpretation of the NES Standards and other NES criteria for use by the Nuclear Explosive Safety Study Group during the performance of NES evaluations per 4.a.(3). - 6 INVOKED STANDARDS.
+This Order does not invoke any DOE technical standards or industry standards as required methods.
+Any technical standard or industry standard that is mentioned in or referenced by this Order is not invoked by this Order.
+Note: DOE O 251.1D, Appendix J provides a definition for "invoked technical standard."

+- 7 DEFINITIONS.
+Definitions from DOE O 452.1, current version, are not repeated here. - a.
 Access.
-The proximity to a nuclear explosive that allows the opportunity to divert, steal, tamper with, and/or damage the nuclear explosive in spite of any controls that have been established to prevent such unauthorized actions. - b.
+The proximity to a nuclear explosive that allows the opportunity to divert, steal, tamper with, or damage the nuclear explosive in spite of any controls that have been established to prevent such unauthorized actions. - b.
 Anomalous Unit.
-A configuration in a nuclear explosive operation that has any of the following:
+A configuration in a nuclear explosive operation that has any of the following: - (1) Damage or other condition not identified as a credible deviation or otherwise explicitly addressed in an approved technical operating procedure. - (2) Damage or other condition that results in an unanalyzed configuration or a configuration not covered by a NES evaluation. - (3) Other damage or condition potentially adverse to nuclear explosive safety.